invictusaman/Data-Analyst-Project-Folder-Skeleton/README.md

     - Analysis
     - Visualization
 2.  `main.py` runs the entire data analysis pipeline
-3. Individual modules can be imported into Jupyter notebooks for interactive analysis
+3. Individual modules can be imported into Jupyter notebooks for interactive analysis, or you can utilize `original-notebook.ipynb` for ease to work on notebook environment.

 ## Required Steps